 "Suppose a closed tube filled with uncompressed fluid.
 Then, the pressure of this tube's inside is the same everywhere."

-For example, If you press any part of the tube that containing the toothpaste, the toothpaste will come out constantly.
+For example, If you press any part of the tube containing the toothpaste, the toothpaste will constantly come out.
 This is because the same pressure is applied to all parts of the tube.

 Application of Pascal's Principle